-Here’s one of the new features in Office 2010.
 You might want to use an image in a document, but only if you can get rid of some of he background.
-Now you can do this by editing the image from inside Word, Excel, Outlook or PowerPoint 2010, without having to use any other software.
+You can do this by editing the image from inside Word, Excel, Outlook or PowerPoint, without having to use any other software.

 Here is a picture I have inserted into a PowerPoint 2010